-The sovereignty of Parliament, the sovereignty of the people or the sovereignty of God?Donald Boyd
+The sovereignty of Parliament, the sovereignty of the monarch, the sovereignty of the people or the sovereignty of God?Donald Boyd

 Her Majesty the Queen gave authority to prorogue the UK Parliament.